lisacf/lisacf.github.io/tutorials/svelte/declarative_apps.md

 - You don’t call `document.createElement()` or `innerText = ...`
 - Event handling (`on:click`, `bind:value`) is built into the markup

----

-## 🧪 Your Challenge: See it for Yourself

-Try building these two tiny apps:

-1. A **To-Do List** in **Svelte**
-   → Add, toggle complete, and delete items — just by managing state

-2. The **same app** in **vanilla JavaScript**
-   → Create all DOM nodes manually and update them as items change

-When you compare them, you'll *feel* the difference between declarative and imperative thinking.

----

 ## 💬 Final Thoughts

 Understanding the difference between **declarative** and **imperative** UI is more than just a theory — it reshapes how you think about building apps.